Siaka385/althetic-keep-hydrated-ux/Readme.md

 ## Deliverables

-1. **Interview_Insights Document**: A PDF containing insights gathered from user interviews.
+1. **Insights Document**: A PDF containing insights gathered from user interviews.
 2. **Analytics Document**: A PDF summarizing key figures or insights from relevant articles.
 3. **User Persona**: A PDF document detailing a user persona created from interview data.
 4. **User Journey**: A Figma file mapping the user journey of the persona.